 In order to determine the best-performing team in the race, the times of each team’s best three riders in each stage are added together.

-What is the route for the Tour of Britain?
+What is the route for the Tour of Britain in 2025?

 The route for the Tour of Britain changes substantially every year, so that the race covers as much of the UK as possible in the longer term.
 Unlike many cycling stage races, where one stage will finish close to the start point of the following day’s route, Tour of Britain stages tend to be relatively spread out across the country.